GameOn-Devfolio/WizardFrenzy/README.md

 Execute function gameStart() for player2 address with selected Card.

-Both gambled tokens move to Contract Address while game is live.
+~~Both gambled tokens move to Contract Address while game is live.~~

-Execute function gameOver() with winner & loser addresses to end the game, and send cards to winner.
+Execute function gameOver() with winner & loser addresses to end the game, and send ~~cards~~ loser cards to winner.
+Function needs to be called by loser address (msg.sender) to winner.